 UNITED STATES V. JICARILLA APACHE NATION (No. 10-382) - On January 7, 2011, the Court granted review of a decision by the U.S. Court of Appeals for the Federal Circuit which held that the federal government "cannot deny an Indian tribe's request to discover communications between the United States and its attorneys based on the attorney-client privilege when those communications concern the management of an Indian trust and the United States has not claimed that the government or its attorneys considered a specific competing interest in those communications."
 The Federal Circuit adopted the fiduciary exception to the attorney-client privilege in tribal trust cases which permits a beneficiary to discover information relating to fiduciary matters (including trust management).
 The United States opening brief is due on February 22, 2011.
 The Tribe's brief in response is due on March 24, 2011.
-Oral argument will likely be scheduled for the end of April 2011.
+Oral argument has been scheduled for April 20, 2011.

-United States v.
-Tohono O'odham Nation (No. 09-846) - On November 1, 2010, the U.S. Supreme Court heard oral argument in United States v.
+UNITED STATES V. TOHONO O'ODHAM NATION (No. 09-846) - On November 1, 2010, the U.S. Supreme Court heard oral argument in United States v.
 Tohono O'odham Nation, a case in which the U.S. Court of Appeals for the Federal Circuit found that 28 U.S.C. § 1500 does not preclude jurisdiction in the Court of Federal Claims when a Indian tribe has also filed an action in Federal District Court seeking different relief (e.g. money damages versus historical accounting).
 The question presented for the Court's review is: